 System backup is an important part to keep safe and secure your data.
-For Linux system, there are various backup utilities available that help easily backup data regularly. you can check our top 5 System backup tools for Linux desktop and laptop.
-This post we go through steps to back up your Linux PC with BackInTime.
+For Linux systems, there are various backup utilities available that help easily backup data regularly. you can check our top 5 System backup tools for Linux desktops and laptops.
+In this post, we go through the steps to back up your Linux PC with BackInTime.

 Install BackIn time

 BackInTime is not a default application on Linux distributions.
 So we need to manually install this to do this open terminal and follow correspond with the OS you are using.

 Install BackIn time on Ubuntu